Inside the Workspace screen

 SQL Tran, like many integrated development environments (IDEs), provides a "Go to definition" feature:

-This allows quick navigation to the SQL definition of tables, views, procedures, or functions.
+This allows quick navigation to the SQL definition of the database object.

 Search objects